-Bit(s) Description Туре Serial EEPROM and I C Default SerDes Diagnostic Data Select Used to select the SerDes (SerDes[0, 1]) to which the diagnostic data in this SerDes quad pertains.
+Bit(s) Description Туре Serial EEPROM and I C Default SerDes Diagnostic Data Select Used to select the SerDes (SerDes[0-3]) to which the diagnostic data in this SerDes quad pertains.
 25:24 Status selection code for the fields representing RO bits [15:0] of this register.
 The binary code represents a status selection for one of the SerDes Quad 0 Lanes.
-The test results for physical device Lanes [0, 1] are selected with corresponding binary codes from 0-1.
+The test results for physical device Lanes [0-3] are selected with corresponding binary codes from 0-3.
 RW Yes 00b Note: To obtain diagnostic data on all SerDes in the quad, run a test, then cycle these bits.
 PRBS Error Injection 29:26 1h = Causes the pattern generators for this SerDes quad's Lanes to insert an error into the transmitted pattern, once every 127 words RW No Oh PRBS Counter/-UTP Counter 30 0 = Indicates that field [23:16] ( UTP/PRBS Error Counter ) is the UTP Error Counter RO No 0 1 = Indicates that field [23:16] ( UTP/PRBS Error Counter ) is the PRBS Error Counter 31 Reserved RsvdP No 0

-Register 13-86.
+Register 14-86.
 244h Odd Ports - SerDes Quad 2 Diagnostic Data (Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port)

-Bit(s) Description Туре Serial EEPROM and I C Default There are two Even/Odd Port SerDes Quad x Diagnostic Data (Diagnostic Data) registers, one for each SerDes quad, at offsets 240h and 244h, in Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port.
-The contents of the Diagnostic Data registers reflect the performance of the SerDes that are selected by the registers' SerDes Diagnostic Data Select bits (field [25:24]).
-When field [25:24] is Cleared, the information in that Diagnostic Data register is for the first SerDes within that SerDes quad.
-When field [25:24] is programmed to 01b, the information in that Diagnostic Data register is for the second SerDes within that SerDes quad.
-Following this pattern, a value of 10b indicates the third SerDes within that SerDes quad, and a value of 11b indicates the fourth SerDes within that SerDes quad.
-If a SerDes module does not exist in that position, the bits are " Factory Test Only ," reserved (RsvdP), and not serial EEPROM nor I C writable.
-This regist er is used to retrieve Diagnostic Test results for SerDes[4, 5].
-7:0 UTP Expected Data When User Test Pattern (UTP) is enabled, if an error is detected in the received UTP data, this field returns the expected data.
+Bit(s) Description Туре Serial EEPROM and I C Default offsets 240 There are two Even/Odd Port SerDes Quad x Diagnostic Data (Diagnostic Data) registers, one for each SerDes quad, at offsets 240h and 244h, in Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port.
+The contents of the Diagno Data registers reflect the performance of the SerDes that are selected by the registers' SerDes Diagnostic Data Select bits (field [25:24]) field [25:24 Following I [25:24] is Cleared, the information in that Diagnostic Data register is for the I is programmed to 01b, the information in that Diagnostic Data register is for this pattern, a value of 10b indicates the third SerDes within that SerDes quathin that SerDes quad. for the second SerDes within that SerDes quad.
+This regist er is used to retrieve Diagnostic Test results for SerDes[4-7].
+UTP Expected Data 7:0 When User Test Pattern (UTP) is enabled, if an error is detected in the received UTP data, this field returns the expected data.
 RO No 00h UTP Actual Data 15:8 When UTP is enabled, if an error is detected in the received UTP data, this field returns the actual data that was received.
 RO No 00h UTP/PRBS Error Counter Receiver Detected flags.
 Returns the quantity of errors detected by the UTP (bit 30 is Cleared) or PRBS (bit 30 is Set) Data Checkers.
 The Error Counter saturates at 255, and is Cleared when UTP/PRBS is disabled.
-UTP Mode 23:16 To Clear the Counter, disable UTP mode by Clearing one or more of the Even/Odd Port User Test Pattern Delay register SerDes x User Test Pattern Enable bits (Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port - Even Ports, offset 258h[17:16], and Odd Ports, offset 25Ch[17:16]).
-RO No 00h PRBS Mode To Clear the Counter, disable PRBS mode by Clearing one or more of the Even/Odd Port User Test Pattern Delay register SerDes x PRBS Enable bits (Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port - Even Ports, offset 258h[25:24], and Odd Ports, offset 25Ch[25:24]).
+UTP Mode 23:16 To Clear the Counter, disable UTP mode by Clearing one or more of the Even/Odd Port User Test Pattern Delay register SerDes x User Test Pattern Enable bits (Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port - Even Ports, offset 258h[19:16], and Odd Ports, offset 25Ch[19:16]).
+RO No 00h PRBS Mode To Clear the Counter, disable PRBS mode by Clearing one or more of the Even/Odd Port User Test Pattern Delay register SerDes x PRBS Enable bits (Port 0, and also the NT Port Virtual Interface if Port 0 is a Legacy NT Port - Even Ports, offset 258h[27:24], and Odd Ports, offset 25Ch[27:24]).